devmotion/Talks/2021/07/EllipticalSliceSampling/README.md

-# Probabilistic Modelling with Turing.jl
+# EllipticalSliceSampling.jl: MCMC with Gaussian priors

-This talk I gave at the meetup of the Julia User Group Munich on 5 July 2021.
+This talk I gave at [JuliaCon 2021](https://juliacon.org/2021/).

 A HTM